 To measure bullying experiences, the survey used 14 workplace bullying items from the Negative Acts Questionnaire-Revised (NAQ-R).
 NAQ-R is a validated and standardised instrument for measuring experiences of workplace bullying and other negative behaviours (Einarsen et al., 2009).
-The respondents were asked: 'Thinking about your current/most recent employer over the last two years, how often, if at all, have you experienced any of the following in a negative way, this could be from people you work with or from clients or customers', and provided with a list of 14 items and following answer options: 'Never', 'Just once', 'Now and then', 'Monthly', 'Weekly', 'Daily', 'Refuse', 'Don't know'.
-Responses were recorded into two categories: 0- 'No' for those who have never experienced the named behaviour, and 1-'Yes' if they have experienced the behaviour.
+The respondents were asked: 'Thinking about your current/ most recent employer over the last two years, how often, if at all, have you experienced any of the following in a negative way, this could be from people you work with or from clients or customers?'.
+They were provided with a list of 14 items and the following answer options: 'never', 'just once', 'now and then', 'monthly', 'weekly', 'daily', 'refuse', 'don't know'.
+Responses were recorded into two categories: 0 = 'no' for those who have never experienced the named behaviour; and 1 = 'yes' if they have experienced the behaviour.

-Using the NAQ-R factor structure identified in the UK workers sample by Einarsen et al. (2009) for categorising workplace bullying, our analysis measured two types of workplace bullying (1) work-related workplace bullying, and (2) personal workplace bullying.
-The work-related workplace bullying variable consisted of seven behaviours:
+Using the NAQ-R factor structure identified in the UK workers sample by Einarsen et al. (2009) for categorising workplace bullying, our analysis measured two types of workplace bullying: (1) work-related workplace bullying, and (2) personal workplace bullying.
+The work-related workplace bullying variable consisted of six behaviours:

-- (i) Someone continually checking up on you or your work when it is not necessary. - (ii) Being given an unmanageable workload or impossible deadlines. - (iii) Pressure from someone else to do work below your competence level. - (iv) Having your views or opinions ignored. - (v) Someone withholding information which affects your performance. - (vi) Pressure from someone else NOT to claim something which is rightfully yours.
+- Someone continually checking up on you or your work when it is not necessary. - (ii) Being given an unmanageable workload or impossible deadlines. - (iii) Pressure from someone else to do work below your competence level. - (iv) Having your views or opinions ignored. - (v) Someone withholding information, which affects your performance. - (vi) Pressure from someone else NOT to claim something that is rightfully yours.